learn-co-curriculum/careers-cultural-hr-interview-questions/README.md

 # Cultural/HR Interview Questions

-You’re interviewing for a technical position, but that doesn’t mean that only your technical merits will get you the job offer.
+You’re interviewing for a position that requires a specialized, technical skill set, but that doesn’t mean that only your vocational merits will get you the job offer.
 You’re likely still going to have conversations where the focus is not on your technical skills but on your interpersonal and communication skills.
 Employers want to figure out if you’re a person they want to spend 40+ hours with every week.
 They’re looking for a person who is confident, can connect with people, and can create a narrative of their history and background that is easy to understand.

 Generally we have found that if you prepare answers to the below non-technical questions, that you’ll be ready for most interview questions that are thrown your way:

 1. Tell me about yourself.
 (Also called “30-second pitch” or “elevator pitch”) Most important to nail down
-2. Why do you want to be a developer?
+2. Why do you want to be a [your intended profession]?
 3. What are you looking for (in a job, in your next step)?
 4. Walk me through your career history/background.
-5. What have you built?
+5. What have you built/created?
 6. What intrigued you about this role or company?
 7. What are your salary expectations?
-8. What did you learn in this online program/How was your experience in Flatiron School’s online program?
+8. What did you learn in this program/How was your experience in Flatiron School’s program?
 [Some behavioral/competency based questions, i.e “Tell me about a time when you…” or “Share an example of a time you [did X]…”)
 9. What questions do you have for me?

 Non-technical interview questions are always asked by HR professionals and recruiters.
-However, you can expect technical leaders who interview you to ask these sorts of questions as well.
+However, you can expect team/company leaders who interview you to ask these sorts of questions as well.

 ## Decoding Common Interview Questions